aaron-souza/Keras_Customer_churn/README.md

 # Keras_Customer_churn
-The analysis has been done based on the bank data predict the customer churn.
+The analysis has been done on the bank data in order to predict the customer churn.